eclipse/xtext/xtext-website/documentation/330_web_support.md

 The information displayed for mouse hover popups is created in HTML format and consists of two parts: a title and a description.

 The title is composed of a text label and an image.
-The label is computed by [INameLabelProvider]({{site.src.xtext_core}}/org.eclipse.xtext.ide/src/org/eclipse/xtext/ide/labels/INameLabelProvider.xtend), and the default is the value of the `name` property of an element, if it exists.
+The label is computed by the [INameLabelProvider]({{site.src.xtext_core}}/org.eclipse.xtext.ide/src/org/eclipse/xtext/ide/labels/INameLabelProvider.xtend), and the default is the value of the `name` property of an element, if it exists.
 The image is determined by an implementation of [IImageDescriptionProvider]({{site.src.xtext_core}}/org.eclipse.xtext.ide/src/org/eclipse/xtext/ide/labels/IImageDescriptionProvider.xtend).
 The default behavior is to generate a `<div>` and annotate it with a CSS class of the form `<class>-icon`, where `<class>` is the name of the EClass of the corresponding element.
 The actual images can be assigned to these classes in a CSS file using the `background-image` CSS property.

 The description part of the hover popup is determined by the [IEObjectDocumentationProvider]({{site.src.xtext_core}}/org.eclipse.xtext/src/org/eclipse/xtext/documentation/IEObjectDocumentationProvider.java).
 For this part the default content is fetched from the comments in the document: if the definition of the element is preceded by a multi-line comment (e.g. `/* ... */`), the content of that comment is used as description.

 ### Persistence {#persistence}

 Without further adaptation the Xtext server does not provide any persistence functionality.
-As described in [Getting the Text Content](#getting-text-content), there are multiple ways to fill the web editor with text.
-If you would like to use the persistence service included in the Xtext server, you need to implement [IServerResourceHandler]({{site.src.xtext_web}}/org.eclipse.xtext.web/src/main/java/org/eclipse/xtext/web/server/persistence/IServerResourceHandler.xtend).
+As described in the [Getting the Text Content](#getting-text-content) section, there are multiple ways to fill the web editor with text.
+If you would like to use the persistence service included in the Xtext server, you need to implement [IServerResourceHandler]({{site.src.xtext_web}}/org.eclipse.xtext.web/src/main/java/org/eclipse/xtext/web/server/persistence/IServerResourceHandler.java).
 The `get` and `put` operations declared in that interface should delegate to the persistence layer you would like to connect.
 For a simple example see [FileResourceHandler]({{site.src.xtext_web}}/org.eclipse.xtext.web/src/main/java/org/eclipse/xtext/web/server/persistence/FileResourceHandler.xtend).

 ---